- Commercial insurance can enter the picture.

 - Over 10,000 pounds in weight

-- Transporting more than eight people (including the driver) for compensation or more than fifteen people (including the driver) without compensation
+- Transporting more than 8 people (including the driver) for compensation or more than 15 people (including the driver) without compensation

 - Used in the shipment of hazardous materials that require placarding